The following table works as a Rosetta Stone to manage services depending on the init system1 present in your distribution.

 OpenRC builds upon SysV init, so what works for SysV init almost always works for OpenRC.
 Alpine Linux has a quick-start guide for OpenRC, here. ↩

-Or manually, with: /etc/init.d/$service {start|stop|restart|status}
+Or manually, with: /etc/init.d/$service {start|stop|restart|status}. ↩

-you have to manually add/remove the
+If you don't have update-rc.d you have to manually add/remove the

 symlinks to the service, search the internet for a deeper explanation. ↩